-You are being asked to vote on the election of Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt as Class III directors, each to serve for a three-year term expiring at our 2026 Annual Meeting of Stockholders.

-Peter Barrett, Ph.D. currently serves as a Class I director of our Board of Directors (the "Board") with a term expiring at our 2024 Annual Meeting of Stockholders.
-Dr. Barrett has tendered his resignation and his service as a member of our Board will end effective as of the date of the Annual Meeting.
-After careful consideration, we have elected to reduce the size of our Board from six to five directors, effective as of the date of the Annual Meeting.
-Our Board is divided into three classes, each of which has a three-year term.
-Class I consists of two directors and will be reduced to one director following the Annual Meeting, Class II consists of one director and Class III consists of three directors.
+You are being asked to vote on the election of Jonathan Leff and Jeffrey W. Sherman, M.D., FACP as Class I directors, each to serve for a three-year term expiring at our 2027 Annual Meeting of Stockholders.
+The number of members of our Board of Directors (the "Board") is currently set at six members and is divided into three classes, each of which has a three-year term.
+Class I consists of two directors, Class II consists of one director and Class III consists of three directors.

-The term of office of our Class III directors expires at the Annual Meeting.
-We are nominating Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt for re-election at the Annual Meeting to serve until the 2026 Annual Meeting of Stockholders and until their successors, if any, are duly elected and qualified or appointed, or until their earlier death, resignation or removal.
+The term of office of our Class I directors expires at the Annual Meeting.
+We are nominating Jonathan Leff and Jeffrey W. Sherman, M.D., FACP for re-election at the Annual Meeting to serve until the 2027 Annual Meeting of Stockholders and until their successors, if any, are duly elected and qualified or appointed, or until their earlier death, resignation or removal.
 Directors are elected by a plurality of the votes cast by our stockholders at the Annual Meeting.
-The three nominees receiving the most FOR votes (among votes properly cast online during the Annual Meeting or by proxy) will be elected.
-If no contrary indication is made, shares represented by executed proxies will be voted FOR the election of Mr. Thomas, Dr. Ben-Maimon and Mr. Truitt.
+The two nominees receiving the highest number of FOR votes (among votes properly cast online during the Annual Meeting or by proxy) will be elected.
+If no contrary indication is made, shares represented by executed proxies will be voted FOR the election of Mr. Leff and Dr. Sherman.
 Each nominee has agreed to serve as a director if elected, and we have no reason to believe that any nominee will be unable to serve.